COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 python Server.py
 ```

-The Script will start running and initiate both MATLAB Engine API and Flask API.
+The Script will start running and initiate with the Flask API.

 ```
  * Serving Flask app "app" (lazy loading)